The Shark Is Broken: Premise

-In 1974, the filming of Jaws is underway.
-The film's three lead actors - Robert Shaw, Richard Dreyfuss, and Roy Scheider - are stuck together on the Orca boat because Bruce, the mechanical shark used in the film, is broken.
+In 1974, the filming of Jaws is under way.
+The film's three lead actors — Robert Shaw, Richard Dreyfuss and Roy Scheider — are stuck together on the boat Orca because Bruce, the mechanical shark used in the film, is broken.
 Filming has consequently been stalled for several days, turning into weeks.
-The Shark Is Broken explores the three actors' boredom, arguments, and stories told aboard the boat while filming on the movie has stalled.
+The Shark Is Broken explores the three actors' boredom, arguments, and stories told aboard the boat during the delay.

 The first part of the play sees the three actors arrive on set for the eighth week of filming.
-They are told that the shark is broken, and start to wait it out aboard the Orca boat.
+They are told the shark is broken, and they start to wait it out aboard the boat.
 Tensions begin to occur as the three begin to realize how arduous filming the movie has become.

-The second part begins to establish the hierarchy between the three actors: Shaw, the veteran actor; the young and ambitious Dreyfuss, and Scheider who attempts to be the peacekeeper so that they can all just finish filming the movie.
-The trio also begin to find ways to pass the time - now in the tenth week of filming the movie.
-Aided by alcohol, the three begin to share vulnerabilities and stories.
+The second part begins to establish the hierarchy between the three actors: Shaw, the veteran actor; the young and ambitious Dreyfuss; and Scheider, who attempts to be the peacekeeper so they can all just finish filming the movie.
+The trio find ways to pass the time — now in the tenth week of filming the movie.
+Aided by alcohol, they share vulnerabilities and stories.
 Nevertheless, boredom continues to creep in on the actors.

 The third part takes place at the end of filming Jaws, with the three actors still struggling to understand what the movie is all about.
 Bored and waiting for filming to wrap, the three engage in rambling, philosophical conversations on the meaning of the movie.

+Throughout the play, Shaw struggles with the USS Indianapolis speech: he finds the material written by John Millius unperformable and obtains Spielberg's permission to rewrite it.
+His alcoholism and conflict with Dreyfuss interferes with each successive rehearsal of the scene.
+A full rendition of the famous scene ends the play.

 Production history

 The Shark Is Broken premiered on 24 July 2019 at the Rialto Theatre in Brighton, England, for a three-day run.
-Following this, it transferred to the 2019 Edinburgh Festival Fringe, where it played at the Assembly George Square Studios from 2 August 2019 to 25 August 2019.
+Following this, it transferred to the 2019 Edinburgh Festival Fringe presented by Guy Masterson's Theatre Tours International, where it played at the Assembly George Square Studios from 2 August 2019 to 25 August 2019.
 Ian Shaw portrayed his father, Robert Shaw, with Liam Murray Scott as Richard Dreyfuss and Duncan Henderson as Roy Scheider.
+The original production was also directed by Guy Masterson.